 Weymouth’s golden sands and Georgian esplanade make the town a family favourite.
 Sailing ships can often be seen along the quayside while fishing boats land fresh seafood for the town’s bistros and pubs.
 Weymouth Sea Life Tower revolves 165ft above the pier providing Jurassic Coast views from Lulworth to the Isle of Portland.
-Weymouth Sea Life Centre, Nothe Fort, Lodmore and Radipole RSPB Nature Reserves are a few of the many Weymouth attractions you can conveniently visit from Upton Grange Holiday Cottages.
+Weymouth Sea Life Centre, Nothe Fort, Lodmoor and Radipole RSPB Nature Reserves are a few of the many Weymouth attractions you can conveniently visit from Upton Grange Holiday Cottages.

 Portland, Island Jewel of the Jurassic Coast

 Travel across Fleet Road from Weymouth and marvel at the coastal views from Portland Heights.
 Chesil Beach and Lagoon curve 16 miles into the distance from Weymouth Marina.
 Remains of Military fortresses and quarries surround the Island.
 Its resistant Jurassic Limestone was quarried for the UK’s most prestigious buildings, St Paul’s Cathedral and Buckingham Palace.
 Standing guard above the Island’s southernmost point, Portland Lighthouse warns of the most treacherous seas along the Jurassic Coast.